zhcmeng/smolagents/docs/source/examples/text_to_sql.md

 -->
 # Text-to-SQL

-In this tutorial, we’ll see how to implement an agent that leverages SQL using `agents`.
+In this tutorial, we’ll see how to implement an agent that leverages SQL using `smolagents`.

 > Let's start with the goldnen question: why not keep it simple and use a standard text-to-SQL pipeline?